R&D Project

 Summary of the project

-We will conduct research and development of "collaborative AI robots" that can respond flexibly to different situations and perform tasks in difficult environments such as disaster sites.
-This technology will also be useful in the construction and maintenance of infrastructure on the ground.
+We are conducting research and development on "collaborative AI robots" that can flexibly respond to unexpected situations and carry out tasks in challenging environments, such as disaster sites.
+By 2050, these robots are expected to take on emergency recovery work after natural disasters, and the same technology will also support the construction and maintenance of infrastructure on the ground.

 Milestone by year 2030